achliopa/udemy_ElasticSearch/readme.md

 ### Lecture 21 - Kibana requires data to be available

 * Kibana on recent versions requires data to be present in the cluster before being able to configurew an index pattern .
 We need to import data in teh cluster before working with kibana.
 (Lecture 32 & 33) .
 We will import data follwing LEcture 32 before going back to next lecture
+* THIS IS SO WRONG.
+There is no need to do it.
+I dont know why the tutor says so

 ### Lecture 22 - Intro to Kibana and dev tools